Calligraphy advice for beginners. These are the 5 things I’d have loved to know before I started learning calligraphy…

 I’m glad you asked!
 Here is what I’d say…

-- Practice Calligraphy Drills.
-Calligraphy drills are a MOST!
-Drills will give you the foundation you need to do calligraphy.
+Practice Calligraphy Drills.
+Calligraphy drills are MOST!
+Those basic exercises will give you the foundation you need to do calligraphy.

-Here is an easier example: do you remember when you were learning to write?
+Here is a more straightforward example: do you remember when you were learning to write?
 You didn’t just grab a pen and started writing words.
 You first learned how to hold the pen.
 Then you did a TON of exercises to get your hand used to the shapes of the letters.
 And then you began to do letters, words, and even sentences.
 Learning calligraphy is the same.

 As I mentioned before, you don’t need ALL the tools.
-You just need the right ones to start.
-You already know that to start learning calligraphy all you need is pen and paper.
+You need the right ones to start.
+You already know that to start learning calligraphy all you need is a pen and paper.
 Once you know the basics, it’s essential that you get the right calligraphy tools and lettering supplies.
-In here, I tell you the supplies you need to start.

 If you want to become a great calligrapher, you will need to practice, practice, and then practice some more.